vando026/surgeon/org-surgeon.wiki/target/mdoc/1-Paths-to-datasets.md

 ## Introduction and import

 Surgeon provides classes for constructing Databricks paths to the parquet Rawlog (PbRl) and Session Summary (PbSS) datasets.
-In the next section, I demonstrate path construction to data using the default path settings for  the `/mnt` (production)  directory of Databricks.
+In the next section, I demonstrate path construction to data using the default path settings for  production paths.

-On Databricks, the PbSS and PbRL data is in hourly, daily, or monthly intervals.
+Assume the PbSS and PbRL data is in hourly, daily, or monthly intervals.

 ### Monthly
 For monthly PbSS production data use `pbss`, which takes a string of format `yyyy-MM`, for example "2024-02".
 You can also specify a list or range of months like so: "2023-{2,4,5}" or "2024-{3-8}" (do not include spaces).